Posušje: Culture

-In this area there are many cultural and historical monuments, among them being the old ruins from the Neolithic Age and the Illyrian, Roman fortress of Gradac, the remains of Roman roads, over 20 Latin inscriptions on stone, early Christian basilica of the 4th century, discovered and preserved 1971–1976.
+In this area there are many cultural and historical monuments, among them being the old ruins from the Neolithic Age, Roman fortress of Gradac, the remains of Roman roads, over 20 Latin inscriptions on stone, early Christian basilica of the 4th century, discovered and preserved 1971–1976.
 And almost every village, at least one stećci necropolis with a medieval tombstones.

 In the Rastovača, near Posušje born fra Grgo Martić, a famous Franciscan and famous poet, who celebrated its avengers, consecration and memories.
 Renowned was his protest, the Congress of Berlin read:

-In the area of Posušje, was also born friar Petar Bakula, a tireless architect, writer and scientist.
+In the area of Posušje, was also born friar Petar Bakula, architect, writer and scientist.
 This clergyman wrote 27 works.

 The Stećak Necropolis Ričina is the medieval necropolis with stećak tombstones on the right bank of the Ričina stream, located in the village of Čitluk, on the main road from Posušje towards Tomislavgrad, municipality of Posušje, in Bosnia and Herzegovina.
 The necropolis is also designated a National Monument of Bosnia and Herzegovina by the Commission to preserve national monuments in 2019.
 The necropolis was first registered in 1988 as an archaeological site in the Archaeological Lexicon of Bosnia and Herzegovina, namely as a prehistoric tumulus on which there is a necropolis of stećaks, and between the stećaks, the remains of the walls of a building that is supposed to be a medieval church can be seen.
 Part of the stećak was destroyed during the construction of the road and the construction of the bridge.

 Monuments

 In the downtown of Posušje is placed a monument in a tribute to Croatian defenders of Posušje.
 On the road to Blidinje from the west side of town is a monument to 'Vlado the Builder', a mythical figure in Posušjian lore, renowned for his contributions to the local prosciutto and Rakija culture.

-The huge church in downtown of Posušje is named after Virgin Mary.
+19th-century church in downtown of Posušje is devoted to the Immaculate Concepcion.

+Culture

+Annual cultural and music programme Posuško lito ("Posušje Summer") consists of concerts, exhibitions, workshops and various events from May to September.

+Since 2014, annual music Festival klapske pisme Posušje ("Festival of klapa singing Posušje") is being held.
+Klapa singing in Posušje is present since 1980s.
+Local male Klapa Zvizdan ("Heyday") was founded in 2009 and female klapa group by the same name in 2016.

+Branch of Matica hrvatska is active in the town.

+Economy

+The municipality is home to industries producing electrical cables, machinery and equipment, reinforced mesh, plastic products (pipes, bags, etc.), fruit juices, meat processing, and dairies.